BeshoyMorad/AI-Summarizer/README.md

 ## 📖 About <a name = "about"></a>

 **AI Summarizer** is a dynamic and innovative platform that can summarize any kind of article with just one click using the powerful OpenAI model.
-Built using **React.js**
+Built using **React.js and RapidAPI**

 ## 💻 Built Using <a name = "tech"></a>